Terence21/Terence21/README.md

 - 👋 Hi, I’m Terence Peterson
 - 🏫 I study at Temple University as a senior computer science student
-- 💼 I've worked at Yahoo Sports! as an Android Intern
+- 💼 I've worked at Yahoo Sports! as an Android Intern (summer 2021)

 I'm currently working on:
 - Full stack Movie reccomendation application using The Movie Database API